Robert Oxnam

-Robert Bromley Oxnam is an American China scholar and President Emeritus of the Asia Society New York.
+Robert Bromley Oxnam (December 14, 1942 – April 18, 2024) was an American China scholar who was President of the Asia Society New York.
 He ran the society for more than a decade, and led financial-cultural tours of China for Bill Gates, Warren Buffett, and former U.S. President George H. W. Bush.
 He became well known in the public media after his 2005 autobiography, A Fractured Mind, in which he revealed that he had been diagnosed with dissociative identity disorder.

 Early life and education

-Robert Oxnam was educated at Williams College (B.A.
+Oxnam was born on December 14, 1942, in Los Angeles, California.
+He was educated at Williams College (B.A.
 1964, Phi Beta Kappa) and Yale University (M.A.
 1966, Ph.D., 1969).
 He taught at Trinity College (Connecticut) (1969–75), Columbia University (1990s), and Williams College (Bernhard Professorship, 1995).
 His academic honors have included the Williams College Bicentennial Medal (1993) and the Trinity College LL.D.
 (1994).
 He served as a member of the visiting committee of Drew University and American University's School of International Service.